BillyQTran/Hackathon2022/README.md

 # Welcome to the Motoko training! 👻

-Hello and welcome to all motivated learners. 🧑‍🎓
+Hello and welcome to all students. 🧑‍🎓

 # Structure of the week 📆